bandlab/Guide/encoder_setup/flash_media_live_encoder.md

 # Streaming with Flash Media Live Encoder (FMLE)

-[Flash Media Live Encoder](http://www.adobe.com/uk/products/flash-media-encoder.html) is "a media encoder that streams audio and video in real time to Adobe Media Server software or Flash Video Streaming Service (FVSS).
-This software can enable the broadcast of live events around the clock."
+###While Chew is built to work with most RTMP encoders, we recommend you broadcast to Chew using [OBS](http://chew.tv/Guide/encoder_setup/how_to_use_open_broadcast_software).

-If you're just getting started with live streaming using a single camera, Flash Media Encoder is a great entry point.
+If you're just getting started with live streaming using a single camera, [Flash Media Live Encoder](http://www.adobe.com/uk/products/flash-media-encoder.html) is a great entry point.
 It's both robust and free!

 <u>Streaming through Flash Media Encoder Overview</u>